sapran/dontclickshit/README_EN.md

 Use password manager (password safe) software and follow these rules:

-0. Generate strong random passwords of configurable length (longer than 20 characters) and complexity.
+1. Generate strong random passwords of configurable length (longer than 20 characters) and complexity.
 1. Make sure your master password is strong.

-2. Use a password manager that encrypts password database before storing it in the cloud or synchronizing it between your devices via the network.
+1. Use a password manager that encrypts password database before storing it in the cloud or synchronizing it between your devices via the network.

-3. Backup your password database often.
+1. Backup your password database often.
+1. For additional layer of protection, use *a manual password salt*: figure out a secret string, keep it in memory, and add it manually to each password stored in the manager application every time you paste it into a login form.

 :wrench: Examples of good password managers are:
 - 1Pasword https://1password.com